 having effective control over, fire safety provisions adopted in or

-appropriate to the premises or building or risk where an extinguisher is
+appropriate to the premises or building or hazard where an extinguisher is

 installed” noting that “[f]or the purposes of this part of BS 5306, the

-term “responsible person” includes a nominated representative, and is
+term “responsible person” includes a nominated representative or duty

-the person defined by this term in the Regulatory Reform (Fire Safety)
+the person defined by this term in legislative structures within UK